svikashk/docs/guide/add-dependencies.md

 # Add Dependencies
 {: .no_toc }

-Set dependencies between multiple work items in your project and work together with more context.
+Set dependencies between multiple work items in your squad and work together with more context.
 {: .fs-6 .fw-300 }

 With Dependencies in Zepel, you can set any item as: